Promptpay

 }

-Formats of data for displaying the payment instructions
+Formats of intermediate callbacks for displaying payment instructions

-• type—data type (the value is always qr_img)
+• type—type of data (the value is always qr_img)

-• title—title of the data which needs to be displayed to the customer (the value is always QR code)
+• title—the name of the transferred data that needs to be displayed to the customer (the value is always QR code)

 "display_data": [